 8. Perplexity AI

-Perplexity AI is an innovative AI-based search assistant trained on the OpenAI API.
+Perplexity is an AI-powered research and response tool: it combines automatic web search with language model outputs and provides answers with source references instead of just links.
 It offers similar natural language capabilities to ChatGPT.
-A special feature of Perplexity is its ability to access up-to-date information from the internet in real time and provide accurate answers with corresponding references.
-This capability has enabled Perplexity to increasingly establish itself as an AI research tool in recent months, accounting for around 62% of all traffic in this area.
-It therefore functions more like a search engine in the academic and scientific field than an author, but still generates original content.
+However, Perplexity accesses up-to-date information from the internet in real time and returns accurate answers with corresponding source references.
+So it works more like a search engine in the academic and scientific field than an author, but still generates original content.

-In addition to GPT-4.1, the AI models used include Claude 4.0 Sonnet, an advanced language model from OpenAI, and Sonar Large, an internal model from Perplexity AI that is optimized for specific tasks.
-With the new Deep Research feature, Perplexity is once again taking its research capabilities to a whole new level: within minutes, the tool analyzes hundreds of sources, creates comprehensive reports, and allows export as PDF—ideal for complex topics such as finance, marketing, or technology.
+Perplexity uses both its own models and external large language models.
+In addition to GPT-5.1, the AI models used include OpenAI's advanced language model and Claude 4.0 Sonnet.
+Its own model series is called Sonar and is optimized for fast, source-based answers.
+With the new Deep Research feature, Perplexity takes its research capabilities to a whole new level: within minutes, the tool analyzes hundreds of sources, creates comprehensive reports, and allows export as PDF – ideal for complex topics such as finance, marketing, or technology.

-Like ChatGPT, the AI Perplexity can change previous answers if, for example, it is asked to write the text a little shorter, funnier or more creatively.
-However, ChatGPT is more sensitive in comparison and can understand subtleties better, so the experience is definitely different.
-Perplexity AI offers a free plan - with limited use of the Deep Research feature (up to five requests per day) - as well as a Pro version with more features such as unlimited use of the Deep Research feature for $20 per month.
+Like ChatGPT, Perplexity AI can change previous answers if, for example, you ask it to write the text in a shorter, funnier, or more creative way.
+However, ChatGPT is more sensitive in comparison and can better understand subtleties, making for a completely different experience.
+Perplexity AI offers a free plan—with limited use of the Deep Research feature (up to five queries per day)—as well as a Pro version with more features, such as unlimited use of the Deep Research feature, for $20 per month.

 9. GitHub Copilot